JalalSayed1/shift-regs-8-bits/README.md

 # shift-regs-8-bits
 ## About the project:
-- A fully featured 8-bit shift register in VHDL
+- A fully featured 8-bit shift register in VHDL.
+- Inputs: clock signal, reset, RIN, LIN, parallel_in bus and control bits.
+- Output: Q (8-bits bus where bit 0 is from the first register)
 - The register have a 3-bit control input to allow it to perform certian functions.

 ## Functions the register can do: